BedrockHubIO/BedrockConnect-Serverlist/readme.md

 | Cora               | cora.land               |           |         | https://pack.bedrockhub.io/cora

 # How do I get in the list easily?
-For this purpose we have provided a .ZIP file.
+For this purpose we have provided a Serverpack.ZIP file.

 You maintain this on your server and provide a pull-request.